ismailuddin/iris/README.md

 # Iris
-> A browser based UI for labelling image files, with built in tracking to make management of labelled data hassle free.
+> A browser based UI for labelling image files that tracks the labels using a database, rather than using folders and paths

 ![Iris](preview.png)